DheerajKN/Spring-CMS-Generator/README.md

 # Further Developments

 - Creating .bat file for Windows so alternatively you can use git bash to execute bash script in Windows
-- In the case of Aspect type as PARAMETER @Around statement will be replaced with another line